VishnuRaman/RBase/README.md

-# RedBase: An HBase-like Database in Rust
+# RBase: An HBase-like Database in Rust

-RedBase is a lightweight implementation of an HBase-like distributed database system written in Rust.
+RBase is a lightweight implementation of an HBase-like distributed database system written in Rust.
 It provides a simplified but functional subset of Apache HBase's features, focusing on core functionality while maintaining a clean, memory-safe implementation.

 ## Table of Contents